Seriously stylish resort in south Skiathos with 4 stunning beaches on your doorstep and luxe rooms with 5-star views”

 - We enjoyed golf cart rides to the beach – lazy but fun – and sunset dips in the pine-shaded pool

 - To preserve discrete areas within the resort for couples and families, those travelling with children are welcomed in the both Grace and Nest accommodations, the Xenia hotel rooms are reserved for couples

 - Pricey, and a 4-night minimum stay

 - Larger than most hotels on i-escape (but we couldn't resist!) and a bewildering array of room types (see Rooms for guidance)

-- The breakfast buffet gets very busy, and we were bothered by wasps on the dining terrace
+- The breakfast buffet can get very busy, and we were bothered by wasps on the dining terrace

 Best time to go